Mottisfont Abbey: Visitor attraction

 Mottisfont Abbey has extensive grounds.
 There are areas of wooded shade, a walk along the River Test, enough lawn for picnics, and games are allowed on the lawns, too.

-There are scented rose gardens, particularly on early summer evenings, and the largest specimen of a London plane tree in Britain.
+There is the largest specimen of a London plane tree in Britain.

+Mottisford is home to the Plant Heritage National Plant Collection Rosa (pre-1900 shrub rose).
+The roses reach their peak in June and are scented, particularly on early summer evenings.

 In the summer months there are often theatre productions outside, and at different times of the year there are specific trails, mainly but not exclusively aimed at children, for example at Easter, Halloween, Christmas etc.

 Refreshments are sold at several points and there is a modern National Trust shop, ice cream parlour and exhibition space.
 A new Visitor Centre was completed early in 2016.
 An environmentally friendly building, it is heated in winter months by a biomass boiler burning wood-chips from the estate.

 From The Test Way, which passes through Mottisfont and around the Abbey grounds, the main house is seen from the rear as you pass through fields along the northern boundary.